 - Sensitive and emotional

-A well-known theorist suggests that biology influences children’s temperaments and their preferences for sex-atypical activities and peers, leading them to feel different others of their sex.
+A well-known theorist suggests that biology influences children’s temperaments and their preferences for sex-atypical activities and peers, leading them to feel different from others of their sex.
 They later become attracted to what they are different from.

 “[Exotic becomes erotic theory] proposes that biological variables, such as genes, prenatal hormones, and brain neuroanatomy, do not code for sexual orientation per se but for childhood temperaments that influence a child’s preferences for sex-typical or sex-atypical activities and peers.
 These preferences lead children to feel different from opposite- or same-sex peers—to perceive them as dissimilar, unfamiliar, and exotic.
 This in turn produced heightened nonspecific autonomic arousal that subsequently gets eroticized to that same class of dissimilar peers: Exotic becomes erotic.”